caylent/bedrock-benchmark/README.md

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)

-To build and deploy your application for the first time, run the following in your shell:
+To build and deploy your application for the first time, run the following in your shell in system terminal instance on SageMaker Studio:

 ```bash
 sam build